gordoncd/gordoncd/README.md

 ## 🌱 A Bit About Me
 - 📚 **Academic Background**: Pursuing a B.A. in Computer Science, with a strong focus on areas like Neural Networks, Deep Learning, and Data Analysis.
-- 🏆 **Achievements**: NCAA Academic All-American, consistent Dean's List honoree, and an athlete with leadership experience as a team captain for Colby's Track and Field team.
+- 🏆 **Achievements**: NCAA Academic All-American, consistent Dean's List honoree
 - 🌊 **Research Interests**: Passionate about using technology to better understand and solve real-world problems, such as ocean wave analysis and environmental data management.

 ## 🛠️ Skills & Tools